 Vehicles registered in areas subject to the biennial smog certification program are required to submit evidence of a smog certification every other renewal period.
-Owners of vehicles six or less model years old will pay an annual smog abatement fee for the first six registration years instead of being required to provide a biennial smog certification.
+Owners of vehicles eight or less model years old will pay an annual smog abatement fee for the first eight registration years instead of being required to provide a biennial smog certification.
 The registration renewal notice mailed to you by the department will indicate if a smog certification is required.
 If a smog certification is required and you have not had a smog inspection, you may still pay your registration fees to avoid any late fees.
 However, you will not receive your new registration or year sticker until the smog information has been received by DMV.

 NOTE: Upon initial registration, nonresident, diesel-powered vehicles manufactured in 1998 or after with a (GVWR) rating of no more than 14,000 lbs, and specially constructed vehicles 1976 and newer require smog certification.
 The six or less model years old rule does not apply to these vehicles.